Floating

 5 Reasons to Send Welcome Emails

-Welcome emails are like a cheerful reception greeting you receive without expecting.
-Naturally, they make anyone smile and feel special.
+Welcome emails are like a warm handshake when you first meet someone.
+It sets the tone for the future relationships.
+Naturally, they’re an important part of any email marketing strategy as they make new subscribers feel noticed.
 Don’t you want to start a relationship with your prospects on a happy note?
-Here are five reasons to send welcome emails to your subscribers:

 1. Make subscribers feel important.
 Welcome emails make your subscribers feel comfortable and valued.
 They’re likely to remember you for the sweet gesture of sending a personal welcome note, thanking them for their time, or sharing a special offer;